 Lewis Latimer: Carbon filament for incandescent light bulb

 Lewis Latimer worked on some pretty landmark inventions, but he often receives little recognition.
 He worked alongside Alexander Bell to draft his patent for the telephone, for example, and he patented the carbon filament for the incandescent light bulb.
 Latimer’s contributions completely changed the way we live, work, and communicate.

 GPS is nearly ubiquitous in today’s day and age, with applications in everything from travel to weather to the military.
 The technology wouldn’t be possible, however, without the contributions of Gladys West.
 A mathematician and programmer, West programmed a computer to give calculations for a geodetic earth model, which helped make GPS possible.

 Granville Woods invented quite a few devices, including a telephone-telegraph hybrid that allowed people to speak over telegraph wires.
 Additionally, Woods created the troller, which made it possible for trolleys to receive power from overhead wires.
 His contributions played a vital role in our communications, electrical systems, and travel industries.

 Marc Hannah is a world-renowned inventor, chief architect, and co-founder of Silicon Graphics, Inc. (SGI).
-As the architect of 3D effects software, he helped contribute directly and indirectly to a number of different fields, including the film industry and military.
+As the architect of 3D effects software, he helped contribute directly and indirectly to a number of different fields, including the film industry and the military.
 If you ever thought the special effects in Jurassic Park were impressive, you have Hannah to thank.

 Frank S. Greene, an electrical engineer, inventor, teacher, and advocate, was a Silicon Valley powerhouse.
 A doctorate holder and one of the world leaders in semiconductor technology, Greene created a patent for an integrated circuit.
 His patent helped make Fairchild a leader in semiconductor tech in the 1960s.